ChiekoN/OpenCV_SSD_MobileNet/README.md

 ### Files and Classes
 - `main.cpp`: Includes `main()` function.
- - Takes command line options and set parameters into inner variables.
+  - Takes command line options and sets parameters into inner variables.
- - Creates `image_queue` and `detection_queue`, create `SSDModel` object and `Graphic` object, and call functions in both objects which launch threads.
+  - Creates `image_queue` and `detection_queue`, creates `SSDModel` object and `Graphic` object, and calls functions in both objects which launch threads.
- - In a loop, it reads image data from the queue, get the result of detection, draw it on the image and show.
+  - In a loop, it reads image data from the queue, gets the result of detection, draws it on the image and show.

-- `Graphic.h` `Graphic.cpp`: Define `Graphic` class.
+- `Graphic.h` `Graphic.cpp`: Defines `Graphic` class.
- - Launch a thread which reads the image file
+  - Launchs a thread which reads the image file
- - Draw the result of detection on the image
+  - Draws the result of detection on the image
- - Store information about the image
+  - Stores information about the image

-- `SSDModel.h` `SSDModel.cpp` : Define `SSDModel` class.
+- `SSDModel.h` `SSDModel.cpp` : Defines `SSDModel` class.
- - Load the DNN model
+  - Loads the DNN model
- - Launch a thread which performs object detection
+  - Launchs a thread which performs object detection
- - Store the result of detection in a queue, and retrieve it
+  - Stores the result of detection in a queue, and retrieves it

 - `MessageQueue.h` : Define `MessageQueue` class.
   - Holds a queue, and provides functions to send and receive frames using the queue.
   - Provides functions which sends and receives the total number of frames sent

 ## Contents
 This repository contains:
 - `src/` : Source files listed above
 - `model/` : Files for the DNN model
   - SSD MobileNet model file : `frozen_inference_graph.pb` (download *ssd_mobilenet_v2_coco* from [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md))
   - SSD MobileNet config file : `ssd_mobilenet_v2_coco_2018_03_29.pbtxt` (download from [here](https://github.com/opencv/opencv_extra/tree/master/testdata/dnn))
   - class file : `object_detection_classes_coco.txt` (download from [here](https://github.com/opencv/opencv/tree/master/samples/data/dnn))

 - `images/` : Sample photos and videos to test the program
 - `result/` : Examples of output images